Why Are STEM Courses Dominating Education?

 Early learners answer the questions “What are robots?”
 “How do they work?” and “What can they do?”
 Young learners are encouraged to combine creative thinking and intrinsic motivation using cutting-edge technology and Scratch, a free-to-use drag-and-drop creative learning environment developed by MIT Media Lab.

-Discovery of Unmanned Aviation!
-(Grades 3-5)
+Discovery of Drones!
+Booking NOW (Grades 3-5)

 Young learners answer the questions “What is the history of Unmanned Aviation?” and “How do they work?”
 Students learn how to program drone flight through coding in the Droneblocks application.